BYU-ITC-210/BYU-ITC-210.github.io/HW4-UML-Activity.md

 ---
 title: "Homework 4: UML Activity Diagram"
 ---
+***

 *30 points possible.
 15 points for each UML diagram.*

+***

 ## Introduction

-For this homework you will produce a UML activity diagram _with swimlanes_ that will inform your development of Lab 3 and will be included in the Lab 3 writeup.
+For this homework you will produce two UML activity diagrams _with swimlanes_ that will inform your development of Lab 3 and will be included in the Lab 3 writeup.

 ## Objectives